Art/Design and Technology at Flyford Flavell First School

 Upper Key Stage Two

 In Years Five and Six, pupils will be given the opportunities to develop their creativity, skills and techniques further through explorations and studies of differing artists and media.
-Artists to be investigated include Kandinsky, Lowry, Monet, Banksy, Matisse and Seurat.
+Artists to be investigated include Kandinsky, Lowry, Van Gogh Banksy, and Matisse.
 Pupils shall explore contrasting landscape styles, portrait, collage, sculptures in addition to art from different cultures and times and gain an understanding of meanings and messages that art can express.